 The Highway Trust Fund (HTF) was set up in 1956 to build and maintain a nationwide transportation network.
 Today, it is the national bank account for roads, bridges and transit that reimburses states for eligible projects completed.
 That bank account is running on empty and Congress needs to act soon to provide additional revenue for the HTF – an investment that is vital to the health of our nation’s economy.
-The U.S. Senate recently passed a six-year surface transportation bill but the House needs to act by the October 29the deadline. #FixTheTrustFund is a call to action to solve this transportation problem today.
+The U.S. House & Senate recently passed their bills but they now need to agree to a compromise by December 4th. #FixTheTrustFund is a call to action to solve this transportation problem today.

 Watch the #FixTheTrustFund Video